-It is the policy of the School Board to provide selected employees cellular telephones in support of fulfilling their assigned duties.
-The Superintendent shall develop procedures governing cellular telephone usage.

-Failure to follow procedures may result in disciplinary action including suspension or termination from employment.
+- A. It is the policy of the School Board to provide selected employees cellular telephones in support of fulfilling their assigned duties.
+The Superintendent shall develop procedures governing cellular telephone usage. - B. Failure to follow procedures may result in disciplinary action including suspension or termination from employment. - C. An employee shall not forward a call or message on a District cellular telephone issued to the employee to his or her personal cellular telephone. - D. The Superintendent or his or her designee may establish procedures that direct employees in appropriate communication for school-sponsored events or activities, including, but not limited to, field trips.